Des Moines, IA 50321

 Operating Facilities: Des Moines, IA – CUSA (Canada and US) Flexible Packaging headquarters; Morganton, NC – Narrow Web headquarters; Drums, PA; Vacaville, CA; Chicago, IL; Dallas, TX; Ontario, CA; Brampton, Ontario, Canada; Bois-des-Filion, Quebec, Canada.

-“Siegwerk is continuing to grow the low migration UV printing inks for food and pharmaceutical packaging applications” Hiserodt added.
-“The demand for UV printing inks is very high.
-Here, narrow web printers want the highest level of product safety with the minimal migration risk, all coupled with optimal efficiency and short production times.”
+“The demand for UV printing inks is very high,” Hildenbrand added.
+“Narrow web printers want the highest level of product safety with minimal migration risk, all coupled with optimal efficiency and short production times.”